tgb20/Hermes/getting-started/installation.md

 {% endtab %}

 {% tab title="Linux" %}
 Unfortunately right now there is not a Linux version of Hermes.
-There are not current plans to implement this at this time.
+It would not take long to make a linux version with Electron if someone would like to do that.
 {% endtab %}
 {% endtabs %}